Decentralized Finance (DeFi):

-DeFi promises to allow investors to “become the bank” by giving them opportunities to lend money peer-to-peer and earn higher yields than those available in traditional bank accounts.
-Investors can establish their tax-exempt and decentralized Blockchain Trust with digital payment facilities, which enables you and your clients to send and receive money quickly anywhere around the world, and our clients can access their funds via digital wallets without paying traditional banking fees.
+DeFi promises to allow entrepreneurs and investors to “become the bank” by giving them opportunities to lend money peer-to-peer and earn higher yields than those available in traditional bank accounts.
+Investors can establish their tax-exempt and decentralized Blockchain Bank & Trust with digital payment facilities, which enables you and your clients to send and receive money quickly anywhere around the world, and our clients can access their funds via digital wallets without paying traditional banking fees.

 DeFi is a natural historical progression of financial services offered on blockchains.
 Nakamoto (2008) showed the potential for payment services to be provided without the involvement of traditional financial intermediaries in the whitepaper that originated Bitcoin and its blockchain.

 Since the creation of Bitcoin, a variety of projects have been undertaken to expand the set of financial services provided on blockchains, with the potential of ultimately providing most, if not all, traditional financial services on blockchains.